-- A. Audited financial statements, - B. Proof of Financial Industry Regulatory Authority certification, - C. Proof of state registration, when required, and - D. Certification of having read the County Investment Policy.
+- A. Audited financial statements, - B. Proof of Financial Industry Regulatory Authority certification, unless the broker falls under the classification of a "bank dealer", and then must provide a company letter stating such, - C. Proof of state registration, when required, and

+D. Certification of having read the County Investment Policy.